ChimoryX/ChimoryX/README.md

 >  `fictkin and crushes:`
 - "ITS!!
 TV!!
 TIME!!📺✨" - Mr. (Ant) Tenna
 - "all your base are belong 2 me" - 007n7
+- "Be strong.
+Always be strong." - Guest1337
 - "To reach the unreachable star!" - Don Quixote
 - "You've filled my heart with hate..
 All of you, who have done me wrong..
 This will be your fate!" - Odysseus
 - "NOW'S YOUR CHANCE TO BE A [[BIG SHOT]]!!" - Spamton G Spamton